sulu/sulu/UPGRADE.md

 ## 2.5.0

-### JS Dependencies update
+### Updated JavaScript dependencies

-Sulu requires now the following new versions JS packages for admin build:
+The JavaScript dependencies of the Sulu administration interface were updated to the following versions:

  - `@ckeditor/ckeditor5-dev-utils`: `^30.3.2`
  - `@ckeditor/ckeditor5-theme-lark`: `^34.2.0`